Schottenstift

 The Schottenstift (Scottish Abbey), formally called Benediktinerabtei unserer Lieben Frau zu den Schotten (Benedictine Abbey of Our Dear Lady of the Scots), is a Catholic monastery founded in Vienna in 1155 when Henry II of Austria brought Irish monks to Vienna.
-The monks did not come directly from Ireland, but came instead from Scots Monastery in Regensburg, Germany.
-Since 1625, the abbey has been a member of the Austrian Congregation, now within the Benedictine Confederation.
+The monks did not come directly from Ireland, but came instead from the Scots Monastery in Regensburg, Germany.
+Since 1625, the abbey has been a member of the Austrian Congregation, which since 1893 has been part of the Benedictine Confederation.